biocatiit/website/content/pages/users_code_of_conduct.rst

 **Expected Behavior**

-*   All facility users, BioCAT staff and service providers should treat each other with respect and consideration, valuing a diversity of views and opinions.
+*   All facility users, BioCAT staff and service providers should treat each other with respect and consideration, valuing a range of views and opinions.
 *   They should be considerate, respectful, and collaborative with others.
 *   They should communicate openly with respect for others, critiquing ideas rather than individuals.